After your degree

 While most firms play catch-up with technology, your skills — built on a solid grasp of technology, business, process, project and change management — close that gap.
 This program turns you into a tech-savvy manager who can implement information and communication technologies (ICT), increase productivity and be an innovative entrepreneur.
 You’ll build knowledge and skills in:

 You’ll graduate as a manager who understands technology and computer programming, who can supervise projects, introduce new technology to a workplace or join a whip-smart start-up.
 That’s a solid competitive advantage any business would invest in.

 A Bachelor of Commerce degree takes a minimum of three or four years (90 - 120 credits) of full-time study, depending on your academic background.
-All JMSB students follow a core business curriculum coupled with a JMSB major, which may be combined with a minor in another discipline or any combination of elective courses that interest them.
+All John Molson School of Business students follow a core business curriculum coupled with a John Molson School of Business major, which may be combined with a minor in another discipline or any combination of elective courses that interest them.

-A Minor in Business Technology Management (12 credits) is available only to JMSB undergraduate students.
-This minor fulfills half of the 24 elective credits in your BComm and complements your major field of study.
+A Minor in Business Technology Management (12 credits) is available only to John Molson School of Business undergraduate students.
+A minor will fulfil the 12 elective credits in your BComm and complement your major field of study.

 United States students: A U.S. Federal Student Aid-eligible version of this program is offered.
 This version meets all U.S. regulations (such as no co-operative education or e-courses) for eligible programs.

 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.

 We consider complete applications year round and give priority to applicants who apply by official deadlines.

 March 1 is the deadline to apply for fall term entry.
 International students are encouraged to apply by February 1 to allow sufficient time for CAQ and study permit application processing.